Wine

 usually supersedes the subsequent.

-Dry before Sweet.
+Dry before

-taste bland and sour.
+following sweet will taste bland and sour.

 Light before